rixx/books.rixx.de/data/reviews/pierce-brown/red-rising/index.md

   text: Extremely similar setting, though on Earth and with better everything.
 - book: suzanne-collins/the-hunger-games
   text: More dystopian teenagers trying to kill one another.
+- book: aldous-huxley/brave-new-world
+  text: More caste systems.
 review:
   date_read:
   - 2017-07-13
   rating: 3
 ---

 Wooop!
 Sci-Fi version of Hunger Games with real characters (a bit Mary Sue-ish, but still fun).
 Also, touches of Brave New World in terms of castes.